-In order for the Test Item to be suitable for the proficiency test the pesticides contained in it must be uniformly distributed within the bulk Test Item.
-The variation of the pesticide concentration between the different sub-sample test portions should not significantly impact the performance of the participating labs.
-To check for homogeneity, two analytical portions, taken from at least ten randomly chosen units of treated Test Item, are analysed in duplicate.
+The Test Item will be tested for homogeneity typically before distribution to participants.
+The homogeneity tests involve the analysis of two replicate analytical portions, taken from at least ten randomly chosen units of treated Test Item.
 Both, sample preparation and measurements should be conducted in random order.

 The homogeneity test data are statistically evaluated according to the International Harmonized Protocols published by ISO and IUPAC.

-The acceptance criterion for the Test Items to be sufficiently homogenous for the Proficiency Test is that s{sam}^2 is less than c with s{sam} being the between-bottle sampling standard deviation and $c = F_1 \times \sigma{\text{all}}^2 + F_2 \times s{\text{an}}^2$.
-F_1 and F_2 are constants, with values of 1.88 and 1.01, respectively, if 10 samples are used. $\sigma{\text{all}}^2 = 0.3 \times \text{FFP-RSD}$ (25%) × the analytical sampling mean for all pesticides, and s{an} is the estimate of the analytical standard deviation.
+The acceptance criterion for the Test Items to be sufficiently homogeneous for the Proficiency Test is that s{sam}^2 is less than c with s{sam} being the between-bottle sampling standard deviation and $c = F_1 \times \sigma{\text{all}}^2 + F_2 \times s{\text{an}}^2$.
+F_1 and F_2 are constants, with values of 1.88 and 1.01, respectively, if 10 samples are used. $\sigma{all}^2 = 0.3 \times \text{FFP-RSD}^8$ (25%) × the analytical sampling mean for all pesticides, and s{an} is the estimate of the analytical standard deviation.

 The results of all homogeneity tests are presented to the EUPT-SC.
-In special cases where the above homogeneity test criteria are not met, the EUPT-SC considering all relevant aspects (e.g. the homogeneity results of other pesticides spiked at the same time, the overall distribution the participants' results, the analytical difficulties faced during the test, knowledge of the analytical behavior of the pesticide question) may decide to overrule the test.
+In special cases where the above homogeneity test criteria are not met, the EUPT-SC considering all relevant aspects (e.g. the homogeneity results of other pesticides spiked at the same time, the overall distribution the participants' results, the analytical difficulties faced during the test, knowledge of the analytical behaviour of the pesticide question) may decide to overrule the test.
 The reasons of this overruling have to be transparently explained in the Final EUPT-Report.